Famous Hagia Sophia cat Gli dies at age 16

 Gli, the Hagia Sophia Grand Mosque's favorite feline resident, has died at the age of 16, a statement posted on the cat's Instagram account said Saturday.

-Gli died in the veterinary clinic in Levent where he was getting treatment.
+Gli died in the veterinary clinic in Levent where she was getting treatment.

 “I am sorry to lose Gli.
 Hagia Sophia's cat Gli, who has been treated in a private veterinary clinic in Levent since Sept.
 24, unfortunately, passed away due to old age.
 We will never forget you.
 Gli,” Istanbul Governor Ali Yerlikaya said on his Twitter account.